Draco (constellation): Mythology

 Draco (also known as Ὄφις) is one of the 48 constellations listed in Ptolemy's Almagest (2nd century), adopted from the list by Eudoxus of Cnidus (4th century BC).

 Draco was identified with several different dragons in Greek mythology.
-Gaius Julius Hyginus in De Astronomica reports that it was one of the Gigantes, who battled the Olympian gods for ten years in the Gigantomachy, before the goddess Athena killed it and tossed into the sky upon his defeat.
+Gaius Julius Hyginus in De Astronomica reports that it was one of the Gigantes, who battled the Olympian gods for ten years in the Gigantomachy, before the goddess Athena killed it and tossed it into the sky upon his defeat.
 As Athena threw the dragon, it became twisted on itself and froze at the cold north celestial pole before it could right itself.
 Aelius Aristides names him Aster or Asterius ('star' or 'starry') and says that Athens' Great Panathenaea festival celebrated Athena's victory over him.
 The festival coincided with the culmination of the constellation's head as seen from the Athenian Acropolis.

 The Catasterismi attributed to Eratosthenes identify Draco as Ladon, the dragon who guarded the golden apples of the Hesperides.
 When Heracles was tasked with stealing the golden apples during his twelve labors, he killed Ladon and Hera transformed Ladon into a constellation.
 In the sky, Hercules is depicted with one foot on the head of Draco.
 Sometimes, Draco is represented as the monstrous son of Gaia, Typhon.

 Traditional Arabic astronomy does not depict a dragon in modern-day Draco, which is called the Mother Camels.
 Instead, two hyenas, represented by Eta Draconis and Zeta Draconis are seen attacking a baby camel (a dim star near Beta Draconis), which is protected by four female camels, represented by Beta Draconis, Gamma Draconis, Nu Draconis, and Xi Draconis.
 The nomads who own the camels are camped nearby, represented by a cooking tripod composed of Upsilon, Tau, and Sigma Draconis.
 However Arabic astronomers also knew of the Greek interpretation of the constellation, referring to it in Arabic as At-Tinnin (التنين, 'the dragon'), which is the source of the formal name of Gamma Draconis, Eltanin, from raʾs al-tinnīn ('the head of the dragon').

 Meteor showers

+The October Draconids, also called Giacobinids, is a meteor shower associated with the periodic comet 21P/Giacobini-Zinner.
+The shower peaks on 8 October and it has experienced storms in 1933 and 1946, when the zenithal hourly rate (ZHR) was up to 10,000 meteors per hour.
+Further outbursts were observed in 1985, 1998, and 2011.
+During the 2011 outburst, ZHR reached 400 meteors/hour, however it was largely unnoticed visually due to interference by the bright Moon.

 The February Eta Draconids is a meteor shower that was discovered on February 4, 2011.
 Observers noted six meteors with a common radiant in a short period.
 Its parent is a previously unknown long-period comet.